 - 1. In the "Line Config" dialog box, select the limit line. - 2.
-Select the "Edit" button. - Edit the line configuration as described in "How to configure a new limit line" on page 481. - 4.
-Save the new configuration by selecting the "Save" button.
+Select "Edit". - Edit the line configuration as described in "How to configure a new limit line" on page 481. - 4.
+Save the new configuration by selecting "Save".

 If the limit line is active, the edited limit line is displayed in the diagram.